 The first recorded discovery of Lake Tahoe by white explorers was on Feb.
 14, 1844, when John Charles Frémont and Charles Preuss spotted the lake from atop Red Lake Peak.
-Frémont named the lake “Mountain Lake” and then called it “L. Bonpland,” in honor of French botanist Aimé Jacques Alexandre Bonpland.
-The name was changed to Lake Bigler in 1857 in honor of Calif.
-Gov. John Bigler.
-The lake was renamed Tahoe in 1945.
+The lake went through several names before it was officially named Tahoe in 1945.

-Tahoe is a mispronunciation of the first two syllables of the Washoe’s word for the lake – Da ow a ga, which means “edge of the lake.”
+Tahoe is a mispronunciation of the first two syllables of the Washo’s word for the lake – Da ow a ga, which means “edge of the lake.”

-Sources: Tahoe Environmental Research Center, U.S. Geological Survey, “Tahoe Place Names” and David Antonucci (denoted by 1).
+Sources: Tahoe Environmental Research Center, U.S. Geological Survey, U.S. Forest Service, “Tahoe Place Names” and David Antonucci (denoted by 1).